- Community engagement

-An article written by Cecilia Andersson, urban and regional planner for UN-Habitat.
-She explains that open spaces have always formed an integral part of the settlement planning in the traditional settlements of Kathmandu Valley in Nepal.
+Open spaces have always formed an integral part of the settlement planning in the traditional settlements of Kathmandu Valley in Nepal.
 These have been inbuilt in the form of public and private courtyards, chowks, pati’s and water ponds in the core settlement areas.
-Open spaces played a significant role in the traditional planning practices where housing was densely planned for security purposes and preserving the agricultural land, the basis of subsistence in the agriculturebased society.
+The open spaces have been used not only for performing the personal daily activities but are also commonly used as an area for celebrations and festivals as well as other social events year round.
+Open spaces played a significant role in the traditional planning practices where housing was densely planned for security purposes and preserving the agricultural land, the basis of subsistence in the agriculture-based society.
 Thus open spaces have been and still are important elements in the traditional settlements of the Kathmandu Valley.
+Additionally, the open spaces were important from a disaster risk reduction point of view: the locals use them for shelter during earthquakes.